kylemonper/CamelsQuery/README.md

 ```

 ##### download data.
-Data cam be download manually from https://ral.ucar.edu/solutions/products/camels this package requires that specifically the following be downloaded from there:
+Data can be download manually from https://ral.ucar.edu/solutions/products/camels.
+This package requires that specifically the following be downloaded from there:
 - 1.2	CAMELS time series meteorology, observed flow, meta data (.zip)
 - 2.0	CAMELS Attributes (.zip)

 alternatively the `download_camels()` function can be used to automatically download and unzip the data into a folder of the user's choice